Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Anubis — the jackal-headed god of embalming and the dead.
 He guided souls through the underworld and oversaw the mummification process.
 His image appears in virtually every tomb in Egypt.

 Thoth — the ibis-headed god of wisdom, writing, and knowledge.
 He recorded the verdict during the judgment of the dead and was credited with inventing hieroglyphs.
-His cult centre was at Hermopolis (modern Ashmunein), and his sacred animals — ibises and baboons — were mummified in enormous quantities.
+His cult center was at Hermopolis (modern Ashmunein), and his sacred animals — ibises and baboons — were mummified in enormous quantities.

 Hathor — goddess of love, music, fertility, and joy.
 Her temple at Dendera, between Luxor and Qena, contains some of the most spectacular ceiling decorations in Egypt, including the famous Dendera Zodiac.